bcgov/nr-water-licensed-works-backup/docs/user-guide/limits.md

 ## What can only be confirmed by hand

 Three things can only be confirmed by actually looking, after a real
-restore: that the everyday editing application still opens and saves normally, that the nightly push to the central database still runs cleanly, and that direct editing still works as expected.
+restore: that QuickWins still opens and saves normally, that the nightly push to BCGW still runs cleanly, and that direct editing still works as expected.
 The restore process keeps a layer's identity — its web address, sharing, and styling — exactly as it was, so there's no obvious way any of those three would break.
 But confirming is a short check, and it costs nothing to do.